hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 ### {33} How to Hold the Book or Paper, to Decipher Written Dances

 You must understand, the each page, on which the dance is described, represents the dancing-room; and the four {34} sides of the page, the four sides of the room, videlicet the upper part of the page, represents the upper end of the room; the lower part, the lower end; the right side of the page the right side of the room; and the left side, the left, as you may see by the following figure, of which A B C D represent the room, and E F G H, the page.
-E F show the upper part of the page[^6], as C D do the lower end; F H the right side of the page, as E F do the upper end of the room G H the lower part, as B D the right side of the room; and E G the left side of the page, as A C the left side of the room.
+E F show the upper part of the page[_Add_, as E F do the upper end of the Room, G H the lower part (missing phrase is mentioned in Errata)], as C D do the lower end; F H the right side of the page, as E F do the upper end of the room G H the lower part, as B D the right side of the room; and E G the left side of the page, as A C the left side of the room.

-[^6]: _Add_, as E F do the upper end of the Room, G H the lower part (missing phrase is mentioned in Errata)

 You must observe always to hold the upper end of the book against the upper end of the room; and whether the dance have any turning in it or not, you must carefully avoid removing the book from the situation above demonstrated.